 Again, the thicker the chicken cutlets, the longer they will take to cook through.
 If you’re unsure about the doneness of your chicken, taking the internal temperature is the most accurate way to go (165°).
 However, there are also physical signs to look for: The chicken should feel somewhat firm when pressure is applied, the meat will be white and the juices from the chicken should run clear, not pink or red.

-HOW TO MAKE CHICKEN SCALLOPINI SAUCE
+HOW TO MAKE PICATTA SAUCE

 As mentioned earlier, the sauce for Chicken Scallopini is essentially a Piccata sauce which is lemony, bright, and completely full of flavor.